-If you buy a wood stove next winter and are surprised at the amount of information in the accompanying liter-ature about how to install and maintain it, you can thank Adam Paul Banner uct Safety Commission to require manufacturers to put safety information on coal and wood-fired appliances and in literature about them.
+'If you buy a wood stove next winter and are surprised at the amount of information in the accompanying literature about how to install and maintain it, you can thank Adam Paul Banner.

-Banner, 200 decided in 1977 that consumers needed to know more about the coal and wood burning appliances that, when improperly used, were burning their houses down.
-He petitioned the Consumers Prodstove and chimney connector and com-bustibles to avoid fire, type of chimney and floor protection to be used, how to prevent over-firing, inspection and cleaning information and the name and address of the manufacturer.
+Banner. 🍱 decided in 1977 that consumers needed to know more about the coal and wood burning appliances that, when improperly used, were burning their houses down.

+He petitioned the Consumers Product Safety Commission to require manifestures to not seek to the consumers.